 I wish I could say that in the years after I first met Sylvia, she lived happily ever after in North Tarrytown with her boyfriend.
 But her friend and partner in the movement Marsha P. Johnson died in 1992, and Sylvia’s life went off the rails.
 She wound up homeless and living on an abandoned pier near Greenwich Village.

-I’ve got a few people to thank for this first episode of season three, including our executive producer Sara Burningham and audio engineer, Anne Pope.
+I’ve got a few people to thank for this first episode of season three, including our executive producer, Sara Burningham, and audio engineer Anne Pope.
 We had production assistance from Josh Gwynn.
-Our theme music was composed by Fritz Meyers.
+Our theme music was composed by Fritz Myers.
 Thank you, also, to social media strategist Will Coley, our webmaster, Jonathan Dozier-Ezell, and researchers, Bronwen Pardes and Zachary Seltzer.
 Our guiding light since the very first episode is Jenna Weiss-Berman.